kbuckleys/zenWORKS/README.md

 In my search for a GTK theme, I stumbled upon an old one called Kripton, which I found to be quite beautiful, but it didn't quite fit in with the rest of my setup.
 So I took it upon myself and created a Kripton color palette based on the GTK theme, and then made Kripton themes for the software I use.
 This is going to be a work in progress, as I'm considering taking this seriously and kickstart a project to cover as many software and websites as possible.
 I highly doubt it could ever be on the same level as Catppuccin's or Nord's, but it's an enticing idea all the same.

 Here's a list of the absolute essentials for a functional setup.
-The rest of the dependencies may be found in [arch-setup](https://github.com/kbuckleys/zenWORKS/tree/main/arch-setup)
+The rest of the dependencies may be found in [arch-setup](https://github.com/kbuckleys/zenWORKS/tree/main/arch-setup) The depnedencies listed are for my own reference and to insure the functions of my setup work as intended.

 # Dependencies
 - paru